CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/choose-a-conversion.md

 slug: /conversion-recipes
 ---

-Choose your **input format** first.
-The table identifies the available main outputs and any extra files required.
-Continue to the corresponding command, then use the linked format guide for input details and route-specific options.
+Start with the **input format**.
+The table lists its main outputs, required files, and a link to a working command.
+Format guides contain the less common options and input constraints.

 <a id="choose-by-input-format"></a>